 - Searches – If you are searching for a specific topic, username, or hashtag, you can enter the word or phrase in the search bar, and see the most recent tweets with the phrase.
 From there, you can better define your search or save your search for future reference.

-What other questions do you have about Twitter?
-Let them fly in the comments below, and we can help clear anything up.
 If your business wants to start engaging with your customers on Twitter or other social media, but does not have the time, resources, or expertise, please contact Vivid Image.
 We can provide you a consultation, social media strategy and quote as the first steps.